-Location: The Lee Strasberg Theatre & Film Institute (Los Angeles) is located in West Hollywood which is the heart of Los Angeles-20 minutes from downtown, and adjacent to Beverly Hills, Hollywood, and the Fairfax district.
+Location: The Lee Strasberg Theatre & Film Institute (Los Angeles) is located in the incorporated City of West Hollywood which is in the heart of Los Angeles-20 minutes from downtown, and adjacent to Beverly Hills, Hollywood, and the Fairfax district.

-Average Faculty/Student Ratio: 1 to 13.5 (non-degree programs) 1 to 9 (AOS Degree program)
+Average Faculty/Student Ratio: 1 to 14.5 (non-degree programs) 1 to 12.75 (AOS Degree program)

 Library: All students at The Lee Strasberg Theatre & Film Institute in Los Angeles have access to the Institute's library, located across from the Administration office.
-The library consists of over 2,000 plays, compilations, monologues, acting tools, and books relating to theatre history and is consistently being increased.
+The library consists of over 3,300 plays, compilations, monologues, acting tools, and books relating to theatre history and is consistently being increased.
 The library catalog can be accessed at https://strasbergwh.librarika.com/ Students may check out available books/plays at the Front-Desk in 3-week increments.